mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 * Table of contents.
 {:toc}

 Let's start by asking, who is the Father?
-Well, there is evidence that He is YHWH:
+Well, there is evidence that YHWH is the Father:

 {% include verse.html
 text="YHWH says to my lord, “Sit at my right hand until I make your enemies your footstool.”"